Egyptian stelae in the Levant

 The Egyptian Stelae in the Levant are the approximately 25 Ancient Egyptian stelae discovered in the Levant, today known as Syria, Lebanon, Israel, Palestine and Jordan.
 The most notable examples are the Stelae of Nahr el-Kalb and the Beisan steles.

-Only five pharaohs are represented: Thutmosis III and his son Amenophis II (1479 - 1401 BC, both 18th dynasty), Seti I and his son Ramesses II and (1290 BC to 1213 BC, both 19th dynasty), and Shoshenq I (943–922 BC, 22nd dynasty).
+Only five pharaohs are represented: Thutmosis III and his son Amenophis II (1479 - 1401 BC), both 18th dynasty; Seti I (1290 BC to 1213 BC) and his son Ramesses II, both 19th dynasty; and Shoshenq I (943–922 BC), 22nd dynasty.